Bir, Himachal Pradesh: Prominent institutions and attractions

+Several trekking routes originate from Camp Oak View, including the Hanuman Garh Trek, Thathi Village Trek, Waterfall Trek, and Sunset Point Trek.
+The area around the camp serves as the primary water source for all monasteries in the Bhattu and Bir regions.

 Paragliding

 The Bir-Billing area is a popular site for paragliding; both Indians and visitors come from all over the world.
 The flying season is in September and October, with some flying in November.
 The village hosts international competitions and events.

 The paragliding launch site is in the meadow at Billing (14 km north of Bir), at an elevation of 2400 meters, while the landing site and most tourist accommodations are in the village of Chowgan (also spelled Chaugan), on the southern edge of Bir.

 Bir Tibetan Colony

 Bir Tibetan Colony is a Tibetan refugee settlement located at the west end of the village of Chowgan on the south-western edge of the village of Bir.

 Bir Tibetan Colony was established in the early 1960s following the exile of the Dalai Lama and other Tibetans from Tibet.

 Bir Tibetan Colony houses several Tibetan monasteries (representing the Nyingma, Kagyu, and Sakya traditions), a Tibetan handicraft centre, a Tibetan Children's Village school (Suja), a branch of the Tibetan Medical and Astrological Institute (Men-Tsee-Khang), a medical clinic, and the Deer Park Institute.